miguel-ambrona/deadpos/README.md

   admits at least a retraction.
   This means at the moment our legality analysis is a semi-decision procedure.
   If a position is labeled as "illegal", it is definitely illegal.
-  However, non-labeled positions could be legal and escape our current logic.
+  However, non-labeled positions could be illegal and escape our current logic.
   *We are working on making this legality check more complete*.

 - Even though we display illegal and dead (retracted from dead) positions,